How Much Horsepower Does A Cold Air Intake Add?

 A cold air intake is a specially designed automotive air intake.
 They’re designed to pull colder air into the engine than the standard part.

 In most cars, an air intake is little more than a plastic tube with a filter (air filter).
-This then feeds into the intake manifold, where it’s divided up (avoiding technical terms) into various cylinders.
+This then feeds into the intake manifold, where it’s divided up (avoiding technical terms) into different cylinders.

 **A cold air intake replaces the plastic intake tubing and filter**.
 In the vast majority of cases, the intake manifold remains as stock.